18F/tis-discovery/research/researchprotocol-agency-executives.md

 Please tell us a little about your role and exposure to the our area of interest

+### Questions
-### Questions {more specific than framing questions, and aligned with framing questions}
+*more specific than framing questions, and aligned with framing questions*

 * How do you go about building a technology-focused team?
 Project based, staffing an office, doesn’t matter.
 * What are some of your biggest pain-points?
 What worries you?